 If a party has filed twelve or more small claims court actions over the last twelve months, the filing fee is $100.

 Small Claims Court cases are often scheduled where a number of cases will be heard in the same department at the same time (one at a time).
-Because the court’s schedule is very busy (and has become more busy based on state cuts to the court’s budget), the court may expect you to present your case.
-(You can pay attention to the cases that are heard before you).
+Because the court’s schedule is very busy (and has become more busy based on state cuts to the court’s budget), the court may expect you to present your entire case in a few minutes.
 It is very important to spend time preparing for your case ahead of time.
 You should bring all the paperwork that supports your claim (or defense) including receipts, contracts, photographs, invoices, and any other paperwork.
 Bring other witnesses who were present during relevant times and can provide testimony about the incident.
-Ensuring that you are prepared for your case goes along way to securing a successful outcome.
-After hearing both sides, the judge may make a decision at the hearing or notify the parties of the ruling by mail, several days later.
+Making sure you are prepared for the hearing goes along way toward a successful outcome.
+After the judge has heard both sides, the judge may either make a decision at the hearing or later and send notice of the ruling to the parties by mail.

-Each County has its own Superior Court.
+Sacramento County has its own Superior Court.
 Time between when the case is filed to when the case is heard vary amongst each County (and even within the same County).
 Generally, the small claims court trial should be between twenty and seventy days after the case is filed.
-However, because of state cuts to the court’s budget, most hearings are now being set well past the seventy day mark (which should give you plenty of time to prepare for the trial).
+But, because of state budget cuts to the court’s budget, these hearings are usually being set well past the seventy day mark (which should give you plenty of time to prepare for the trial).

 Can I hire an attorney?